lsav/lise.me/index.md

 Previously, I was working at [A Thinking Ape Entertainment](http://www.athinkingape.com/) as a Software Development Engineer Intern on the [Kingdoms of Heckfire](http://kingdomsofheckfire.com/) team, doing game client optimization as well as end-to-end feature development.

 My interests are broad -- I really enjoy having to work within constraints and producing optimally performant and robust software with minimal resources.
-Specific areas of interest include distributed and scalable systems, systems-level software.
-I particularly enjoy getting to apply the scientific method to my work, testing and verifying assumptions as I go along in order to be certain of producing the best result.
+Specific areas I'm interested in include optimization, operating systems, instrumentation, and compilers.

 More casually, I enjoy learning about behavioral economics and game theory and finding ways to apply them on an individual scale.
 Basically I just sometimes really wish that I, too, were a computer that could be optimized.